DHIMANvivek/Covid-19_Live-Tracking_Android_Project/README.md

 this information is provided early on 12-05-2021

 so we will do add some more features to our applications but the things which is mentioned above is stick and permanent :)

+**Finally Our Project Is Ready To Serve Online For The Welfare Of Society.
+This took 11-05-2021 to 19-05-2021  for the completion of the project :)**